-At the end of 2021, sparked by the Shafter community's prioritization of a voluntary local pesticide notification program and funded through a \$10M allocation in the 2022-23 state budget, the Department of Pesticides Regulation (DPR) kicked-off a state-wide process to engage community members in developing a regulatory pesticide application notification system to benefit all communities.
-In Eastern Coachella Valley, a multi-agency collaboration between South Coast Air Quality Management District (SCAQMD), CARB, California Department of Pesticide Regulation (DPR), the Office of Environmental Health Hazard Assessment (OEHHA), and the Riverside County Agricultural Commissioner was formed to identify the top three pesticides of concern in the community and develop and implement a pesticides air monitoring plan.
+At the end of 2021, the Shafter community prioritized a voluntary local pesticide notification program for inclusion in the CERP, and the Department of Pesticides Regulation (DPR)

+committed to exploring the feasibility of the measure.
+While the measure has not been implemented in Shafter, the commitment resulted in a DPR-led statewide process to engage community members in developing a regulatory pesticide application notification system to benefit all communities, which was funded through a \$10M allocation in the 2022-23 state budget.
+In Eastern Coachella Valley, a multi-agency collaboration between the SCAQMD, CARB, DPR, the Office of Environmental Health Hazard Assessment (OEHHA), and the Riverside County Agricultural Commissioner was formed to identify the top three pesticides of concern in the community and develop and implement a pesticides air monitoring plan.
 The Arvin/Lamont CERP contains a significant pesticide partnership measure with commitments from DPR, OEHHA, and CARB to identify and monitor pesticides of concern in the community, then evaluate potential community health risks/impacts.
-The measure also includes outreach and community engagement for ongoing DPR efforts on sustainable pest management.
+The Arvin/Lamont pesticide sub-committee, which meets bimonthly, recently invited a CSC member from Eastern Coachella Valley to share their perspective and how lessons learned in monitoring pesticides in the Eastern Coachella Valley can be applied in Arvin/Lamont.
+The Arvin/Lamont pesticide measure includes outreach and community engagement for ongoing DPR efforts on sustainable pest management.